 Amra Thetys is a thief with morals: She won’t steal from anybody poorer than she is.
 Fortunately, anybody that poor generally doesn’t have much worth stealing!
 But when a fellow thief and good friend is killed in a deal gone wrong, Amra turns her back on burglary and goes after something far more precious: Revenge.

-I’m feeling blessed, I’ve had such good luck in the book department lately!
-The Thief Who Pulled on Trouble’s Braids is a fun Sword & Sorcery book, with a kick-butt heroine, cool mage sidekick (maybe hero) and an interesting fantasy world.
+I’m feeling blessed; I’ve had such good luck in the book department lately!
+The Thief Who Pulled on Trouble’s Braids is a fun Sword & Sorcery book with a kick-butt heroine, a cool mage sidekick (maybe hero), and an interesting fantasy world.
 I enjoyed the read immensely.
-It was well written, sarcastic, funny and wrapped up nicely in the end.
+It was well-written, sarcastic, funny, and wrapped up nicely in the end.
 A+, in my opinion.

-I was a bit confused about why Amra took it on herself to avenge Corbin’s death.
+I was a bit confused about why Amra took it upon herself to avenge Corbin’s death.
 They were friends, not lovers, so it seems a bit extreme.
 The reasoning that she’s doing it because she has so few friends proved unsupported by the book.
-Her endeavour was successful solely because she seemed to have so many loyal, generous friends.
-So, I was left scratching my head about the very foundation of the book’s plot, but decided to just role with it.
+Her endeavor was successful solely because she seemed to have so many loyal, generous friends.
+So, I was left scratching my head about the very foundation of the book’s plot but decided to just roll with it.